wprk/tech-test-full-stack-engineer/SOLUTION.md

 - Automated linting and test validation on commit / build
 - Improve documentation, potentially add an OpenAPI library like Swagger for self-documenting API
 - Add infrastructure as code to facilitate CICD
+- Dont expose the id of jobs table and add a non-incremental id to prevent enumeration attacks